-Deep down in T_EX a node has a number which is an numeric entry in a memory table.
-In fact, this model, where T_EX manages memory is real fast and one of the reasons why plugging in callbacks that operate on nodes is quite fast.
-So, if you use the direct model, even if you know that you deal with numbers, you should not depend on that property but treat it an abstraction just like traditional nodes.
+If you use the direct model, even if you know that you deal with numbers, you should not depend on that property but treat it an abstraction just like traditional nodes.
 In fact, the fact that we use a simple basic datatype has the penalty that less checking can be done, but less checking is also the reason why it's somewhat faster.
 An important aspect is that one cannot mix both methods, but you can cast both models.
+So, multiplying a node number makes no sense.

-So our advice is: use the indexed (table) approach when possible and investigate the direct one when speed might be an issue.
+So our advice is: use the indexed (table) approach when possible and investigate the direct one when speed might be an real issue.
 For that reason we also provide the get and set functions in the top level node namespace.
 There is a limited set of getters.
 When implementing this direct approach the regular index by key variant was also optimized, so direct access only makes sense when we're accessing nodes millions of times (which happens in some font processing for instance).